 3. Take advantage of Aurora Auto Scaling

-Activate Aurora Auto Scaling to adjust your storage capacity based on actual usage.
-This feature ensures you only pay for needed storage, preventing over-provisioning charges.
+Activate Aurora Auto Scaling to adjust your read replica capacity based on actual demand.
+This feature ensures you only pay for needed compute, preventing over-provisioning charges during low-traffic periods.

 4. Monitor your I/O operations

-Track your I/O usage since Aurora charges for read and write operations.
-Use Amazon CloudWatch metrics to analyze I/O patterns.
-Also, consider switching to Aurora’s I/O-Optimized configuration if your application is I/O-intensive, which eliminates additional I/O charges.
+Track your I/O usage since Aurora charges for read and write operations on Standard clusters.
+Use Amazon CloudWatch metrics (VolumeReadIOPs and VolumeWriteIOPs) to analyze I/O patterns.
+Apply the 25% rule: if I/O exceeds 25% of your total Aurora spend, switch to I/O-Optimized to eliminate those charges entirely.

 5. Optimize backup storage costs

 Regularly review your backup retention policies.
-Aurora automatically backs up data, but unnecessary backups can increase storage costs.
-So, define a clear data retention policy that aligns with your business needs.
+Aurora automatically backs up data, but unnecessary manual snapshots (especially from deleted clusters) can quietly accumulate storage costs.
+Define a clear data retention policy that aligns with your business needs, and automate snapshot cleanup as part of any cluster deletion workflow.

 6. Use data compression